ViktoroUrso/Euclid2D/README.md

 ---------

-It's better then Shapely, couse it's no need GEOS
-It's better then SIMPY Geometry, couse it hasn't simbolic ?equations?
+It will bebetter then Shapely, couse it's no need GEOS It will be better then SIMPY Geometry, couse it hasn't simbolic equations It will be beter then others (make libs list (with URLs) here)

-I'd like to make a simple tool with better feateres of this libs!
+I'd like to make a simple tool with better features of this libs!